-No player shall be eligible for more than one club during the same season unless transferred with the consent of the Executive Committee.
+No player shall be eligible for more than one club during the same season unless transferred with the consent of the Player Registration Officer.

 Have completed and signed a registration form, for the club, provided that he has not signed a registration form for any other club within the league.

-The Club Secretary or a responsible club officer will then complete and SIGN the form and forward it to the Registration Secretary.
+The Club Secretary or a responsible club officer will then complete and SIGN the form and forward it to the Player Registration Officer.

-Should any club wish to deregister a player they must advise the Player registration Secretary in writing by no later that April 15th in each year.
+Should any club wish to deregister a player they must advise the Player Registration Officer in writing.

-qualification: Players who are selected in a County U12 squad in the Spring for a summer squad or in another squad deemed by ECB Performance Manager to be of a standard above "District Level" for that season are eligible to play Open Age Cricket.
-This is providing they are at least 11 years old and in School year 7 on the 1st September in the year preceding the season, and have written parental consent to play.
-In allowing these players to play in Open Age Cricket it is essential that Clubs and Coaches recognise the "duty of Care" obligations towards these younger players.
+Players who are selected in a Regional under 12 squad in the spring, for a summer squad are eligible to play open age cricket.
+This is providing they are at least 11 years old and are in school Year 7 on 1st September in the year preceding the season.

-Should any club field an under age player then that the club may be liable to a fine not exceeding £50 and will lose all points awarded for that match.
+For the purpose of this rule, Pembrokeshire is considered a Region (as of 2021 Cricket Wales West).
+Should any club field an under-age player then that club may be liable to a fine not exceeding £50 and will lose all points awarded for that match.

 6g) Exceptions to the above

-In the lowest division, the league shall allow bona fide registered players of a Pembroke CCC affiliated club to play on permit from another Pembroke CCC affiliated club.
+In the lowest division, the league shall allow bona-fide registered players of a Pembroke County Cricket League affiliated club to play on permit from another Pembroke County Cricket League affiliated club.
 This shall be permitted only where both of the following conditions are met:

-- The club using the named player(s) on permit has sent a letter or email to the registration Secretary confirming that without the use of the permitted player(s) they would not have been able to field 11 players.
+- The club using the named player(s) on permit has sent a letter or email to the Player Registration Officer confirming that without the use of the permitted player(s) they would not have been able to field 11 players.
 This letter or email shall be received not later than 5pm on the Wednesday following the match.

-- The club at which the player is a bona fide member has also sent a letter or email to the Registration Secretary confirming that the player(s) in question could not have been accommodated in their match day squad(s) on the day in question.
+- The club at which the player is a bone-fide member has also sent a letter or email to the Player Registration Officer confirming that the player(s) in question could not have been accommodated in their match day squad(s) on the day in question.
 This letter or email shall be received not later than 5pm on the Wednesday following the match.

-For clarity, should the above conditions not be met, then the rules dealing with the playing of an ineligible player shall be followed by the league Secretary.
+For further clarity, should the above conditions not be met, then the rules dealing with the playing of an ineligible player shall be followed by the League Secretary.

-rules: The Executive Committee of the Pembroke County Cricket Club will consider the playing position of players not included in a) above, and provided full details are advised in writing regarding the employment and residential qualifications of the player concerned, permission may be granted.
+The Executive Committee of the Pembroke County Cricket Club will consider the playing position of players not included in any of the above, and provided full details are advised in writing, permission may be granted.

-6i) Miscellaneous: This rule does not apply to either ladies cricket or youth and junior cricket.
+This rule does not apply to either ladies cricket or junior cricket.